berylcczhang/TEST/doc/sphinx/cloudy.rst

 4. Perform the desired SLUG simulation.
 The SLUG simulation outputs must include spectra and photometry, and one of the photometric bands output must be ``QH0`` (see :ref:`ssec-phot-keywords`).
-If running in integrated mode (the default -- see :ref:`ssec-cloudy-cluster`), integrated specta and photometry are required, and if running in cluster mode, cluster spectra and photometry are required.
+Depending on whether one is running in integrated or cluster mode (see :ref:`sssec-cloudy-integrated-cluster`), either integrated specta and photometry or cluster spectra and photometry are required.

 5. Invoke the cloudy_slug interface script via::

      python cloudy_slug/cloudy_slug.py SLUG_MODEL_NAME

    where ``SLUG_MODEL_NAME`` is the name of the SLUG run to be processed.
-See :ref:`ssec-cloudy-cluster` for more information on the underlying physical model assumed in the calculation, and :ref:`ssec-cloudy-slug-options` for more details on the python script and its options.
+See :ref:`ssec-cloudy-model` for more information on the underlying physical model assumed in the calculation, and :ref:`ssec-cloudy-slug-options` for more details on the python script and its options.